timescale/docs.timescale.com-content/getting-started/installation-homebrew.md

 >:TIP: The usual location of `postgresql.conf` is `/usr/local/var/postgres/postgresql.conf`, but this may vary depending on your setup.
-If you are unsure where your `postgresql.conf` file is located, you can query PostgreSQL through the psql interface using `SHOW config_file;`.
-Please note that you must have created a `postgres` superuser so that you can access the psql interface.
+If you are unsure where your `postgresql.conf` file is located, you can query PostgreSQL with any database client (e.g., `psql`) using `SHOW config_file;`.

 Also, you will need to edit your `postgresql.conf` file to include necessary libraries: